JimmyDang1414/Master-Thesis/README.md

 # Master-Thesis

-First I gathered data, not displayed in the repo due to confidentiality.
+First I gathered data from students with a survey I prepared in french as well as in english.
+The data is not displayed in the repo due to confidentiality.

 Then I used R files to clean and prepare the data for analysis (one for data from a french survey, another for data from an english survey).